|

 The equating of gravitational and centrifugal force gives:

-Due to the complexity of T(X) it is not yet possible to determine the dependence of V on R.
+Due to the complexity of T(X) it is not possible to determine analytically the dependence of V on R. Some preliminary numerical analysis will be given later.

 In the case of spherical shells there are theorems which allow the effect of all shells within the radius X to be replaced by the mass concentrated at the center.
 The shells with a radius greater than X have no effect.
 Such theorems do not exist for cylindrical shells.
 However if they did exist then for a disk of constant thickness and areal density ρ